actualquak/Rails-School-Website/FRANKLIN/README.md

  * Map is for the School Map linking to the School View (`/map`)
  * Articles is to access the articles (`/articles/[article number]`, `/articles`)
- * Forum is for the forum I want to add (`/forum`) THIS ALL WORKS ON MOBILE
+ * Forum is for the forum I want to add (`/forum`) THIS ALL WORKS ON MOBILE (EXCEPT PANNELLUM)

 ##Accounts?
 Forums?
 Comments?
 These have three purposes: